AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 Here are some helpful performance tips to keep in mind when working with AMReX for GPUs:

-* It is important to use :cpp:`fabPtr` and :cpp:`operator[]` in the appropriate places to minimize unnecessary data movement.
-  If a :cpp:`FArrayBox` functions are called from a :cpp:`FArrayBox*` created by on the device, the associated meta-data will be transferred back to the CPU, causing substantial slow-downs.

 * To obtain the best performance when using CUDA kernel launches, all device functions called within the launch region should be inlined.
   Inlined functions use substantially fewer registers, freeing up GPU resources to perform other tasks.
 This increases parallel performance and greatly reduces runtime.

-  Functions are written inline by including their declarations in the ``.H`` file and using the ``AMREX_INLINE`` AMReX macro.
-Examples can be found in ``Tutorials\GPU\Launch``.
+Functions are written inline by putting their definitions in the ``.H`` file and using the ``AMREX_INLINE`` AMReX macro.
+Examples can be found in ``Tutorials/GPU/Launch``.
 For example:

 .. highlight:: cpp